EliKlein/PersonalWebsite/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder...<br />
+I've changed this so that it also then moves the build folder to overwrite the docs folder, then copies other projects into it.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.